padok-team/dojo-guestbook/README.md

 ```

 To test that your cluster is working, you can query the _Nginx Ingress Controller_, which should respond with a 404 since no app is declared behind. \
-You can visit https://\<handleGithub\>.training.padok.school/proxy/80 OR
+You can visit https://\<handleGithub\>.training.padok.school/proxy/80 OR use the following command

 ```bash
 curl guestbook.lvh.me